Catherine Caradja: In America

 In December 1955, Caradja received a visa to come to the United States; soon after landing, she appeared on the Dave Garroway show.
 She resided in the U.S. for more than 35 years, mainly in the town of Comfort (in the Hill Country of Texas), but also in Baltimore, Maryland and in Kansas City.
 While traveling across America, speaking at various venues, she found more than five hundred of the former prisoners of war she knew from Romania.
 She organized a reunion in Dallas, Texas on 28 August 1972, an event that continued to be held each year for many years, with the Princess as the guest of honor and main speaker.

 On 27 August 1976, during the U.S. bicentennial year, she helped present a Peace Monument for the Freedoms Foundation at the Valley Forge National Historical Park; in January 1977 she was awarded the George Washington Honor Medal by the Foundation.

 In 1978 she befriended Ottomar Berbig, an antiques dealer in West Berlin.
 The princess was keen to adopt Berbig, as her family had no male heirs to carry the family name.
 Berbig took the name of Ottomar Rodolphe Vlad Dracula Prince Kretzulesco, and the adoption was formalized in 1990.

-Back to Romania
+Return to Romania

 After the Romanian Revolution of 1989, the new Romanian government refused to give back any of her goods, included her Home Estate or Orphanage.

 In mid-1991, she went back to her native country, taking up residence in the attic of her old orphanage, which is nowadays occupied by the City Hall of Bucharest.

 She died at age 100 on 26 May 1993.
 She was buried in the family tomb, in Bucharest.
 A memorial service was held at the historic Kretzulescu Church.